by Calculated Risk on 12/11/2013 11:54:00 AM

-The following data is calculated from the Fed's Flow of Funds data (released today) and the BEA supplement data on single family structure investment.
-This is an aggregate number, and is a combination of homeowners extracting equity - hence the name "MEW", but there is still little (but increasing) MEW right now - and normal principal payments and debt cancellation (modifications, short sales, and foreclosures).
+The following data is calculated from the Fed's Flow of Funds data and the BEA supplement data on single family structure investment.
+This is an aggregate number, and is a combination of homeowners extracting equity - hence the name "MEW", but there is little MEW right now - and normal principal payments and debt cancellation.

 Click on graph for larger image.